10 Reasons to go to South Korea

 Back of two women wearing hanbok walking through the traditional style houses of Bukchon Hanok Village in Seoul, South Korea.

-1. The People.
-Koreans are a joy — and they will get involved in your trip; we suggest you let them
+Koreans are a joy — and they will want to get involved in your trip.
+We suggest you let them.

 Koreans are among the friendliest and most open people in Asia.
 That first bellowing call across a busy restaurant will be the waitress shouting across “I have a spare table here for you”.
 The second from the man two tables down “Hey new friends, join me for a drink” and the third from his wife “Try this dish with the drink, it will taste amazing”.

 It can take a little getting used to, but you soon love the rowdiness of Korean people.
-They'll tell you what to eat and laugh if it's too spicy for you, yell loudly as they “cheers” you with soju and welcome you into their mix.
+They'll tell you what to eat and laugh if it's too spicy for you, yell loudly as you cheers (geonbae!) and welcome you into their mix.
 They are a real boisterous, fun and bonkers lot.

 Image